dvik1950/VM_installation_TOP/README.md

 If experience any issues during the installation don't hestitate to ask for help on the [forums](https://forum.theodinproject.com/c/help) or in our [Gitter chat](https://gitter.im/TheOdinProject/theodinproject).

-Things to add/change:

-- Someone should look at the installation process and see if everything recommended is right,